JanHerca/urantiapedia/output/wikijs/en/article/Mark_Blackham/Quest_ce_que_la_foi.md

 Living one's faith is a divine privilege.
 It is a joyful endeavor carried out with enthusiasm and love; it is meeting daily challenges with vigor and inspiration; it is remaining undaunted in the face of all disappointments and failures; and it is cultivating an indomitable spirit that perseveres regardless of life's difficulties and struggles.
 <br style="clear:both;"/>

 > 4\.
 Is *faith—*the supreme assertion of human thought—desirable?
-Then must the mind of man find itself in that troublesome predicament where it ever knows less than it can believe. ([UB 3:5.9](/en/The_Urantia_Book/3#p5_9))
+Then must the mind of man find itself in that troublesome predicament where it ever knows less than it can believe. (<a id="a149_184"></a>[UB 3:5.9](/en/The_Urantia_Book/3#p5_9))

 > The consciousness of a victorious human life on earth is born of that creature faith which dares to challenge each recurring episode of existence when confronted with the awful spectacle of human limitations, by the unfailing declaration: Even if I cannot do this, there lives in me one who can and will do it, a part of the Father-Absolute of the universe of universes.
-And that is “the victory which overcomes the world, even your faith.” ([UB 4:4.9](/en/The_Urantia_Book/4#p4_9))
+And that is “the victory which overcomes the world, even your faith.” (<a id="a151_444"></a>[UB 4:4.9](/en/The_Urantia_Book/4#p4_9))

 ## References